scionproto/scion/doc/protocols/scion-header.rst

       I.e. a Hop Field that was obtained in a path as the `i` th one, must always be used in the `i` th position.

-We want to allow, though, chopping the tail of a path when delivering control messages.
-This is useful to keep only one fast path for the border router, and to avoid special cases for control traffic, such as hop by hop extension packets.
-To that end, the `C` control flag allows "skipping" the inclusion of the path lenght when set.
 :math:`\sigma_i` is the hop field MAC calculated from the following `InputData`::